 Alternatively, you might find that an older web page doesn’t receive the traffic it used to.
 To ensure that visitors find the freshest, most relevant content for their needs, you might consider updating the page or getting rid of it entirely.
 Digital marketing gives companies incredibly flexible possibilities for ongoing growth, but it is up to you to take advantage of them.

 Well, there you have it!
 Our ultimate guide to Digital Marketing!
-We hope you have learnt a lot and you can introduce some of these skills in to your company.
-Please comment and let us know of any techniques you are using that we haven’t listed and one of the team will update our article.
+We hope you have learnt a lot and you can introduce some of these skills to your company.
+Please comment and let us know of any techniques you are using that we haven’t listed, and one of the team will update our article.